AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-issues-with-drafts.md

 ---
-title: "Requests: Issues with drafts in the new requesting experience"
+title: 'Requests: Issues with drafts in the new requesting experience'
-description: "Multiple have been reported regarding drafts in the new requesting experience."
+description: Multiple have been reported regarding drafts in the new requesting experience.
 hidefromtoc: yes
 feature: Requests
+exl-id: 951ea13c-774d-484d-99fd-ca119d258870
 ---
 # Requests: Issues with drafts in the new requesting experience

 The following issues have been reported regarding drafts in the new requesting experience: